hed-standard/hed-specification/README.md

 The current web-based HED tools include an online validator of spreadsheets (Excel or tsv) containing HED tags.
 Schema tools are available for converting HED schema specifications between `.mediawiki` and `.xml` formats.
-Also available is a tool for checking for duplicate nodes in schema.
+Also available is a tool for checking for duplicate nodes in schema and for converting HED annotations between short and long forms.

 The current web-based HED tools are located at [https://hedtags.ucsd.edu/hed](https://hedtags.ucsd.edu/hed).